MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 * **Fix "no-protocol-relative-urls" issue** - Adds the missing URL prefix `https://` to the link.

-* **Disable "no-protocol-relative-urls" hints in this project** - Creates a `.hintrc` file in the project folder if the file doesn't exist yet, and tells the extension never to report this issue again.
+* **Disable "no-protocol-relative-urls" hints in this project** - Creates a `.hintrc` configuration file in the project folder, and tells the extension never to report this issue again.

 * **Edit .hintrc for this project** - Opens the `.hintrc` configuration file so you can edit it to customize the extension's error reporting.